santismo/PhaseLab/README.md

 - Start eperimenting!

 ## Disclaimers:
-- Currently only tested in Mac OS, and currently not possible to use on factory presets (experimental/under construction), user presets prefered.
+- Currently only tested in Mac OS.

-## Web Demo:
+## Web Demo: (under construction)
 https://santismo.github.io/PhaseLab/

 (Not as robust as PhaseLab App)